 Disco Inferno" playing in the background, I was forced to turn it off.

-My wife went out this afternoon to run some errands and do a little shopping, and came back with a gift for me.
+d came back with a gift for me.
 When she told me, she appeared as though she was trying to avoid laughing.
 With a big smile on her face, she told me to close my eyes, and so I complied.
 Then, I was told to open them, and this is what I saw in front of me - the Napoleon Dynamite Talking Pen.

 I love this movie, so I was thrilled.
 It says the following 7 phrases from the movie: